crsl4/phylogenetics-class/lecture-notes/lecture5-3.md

  -NUMITER=n     :Maximum number of iterations to perform
 ```

-{: .note }
+{: .important-title }
+> Further reading
+>
-**Further reading:** Read the ClustalW [documentation](http://www.clustal.org/download/clustalw_help.txt).
+> Read the ClustalW [documentation](http://www.clustal.org/download/clustalw_help.txt).
 Is it clear what the algorithm is doing and how to best select the parameters involved?
 What is missing (if any) from this documentation?